Face-to-face: Body language

 Leaning forward when sitting is often taken as a sign of enthusiasm, agreement, and being "all set to go".
 It often happens towards the end of successful conversations.

-Slouching in a chair with your legs splayed apart, or standing hunched with your hands in your pockets is a bit too casual for work, and can give the impression you’d rather be somewhere else.
+Slouching in a chair with your legs splayed apart or standing hunched with your hands in your pockets is a bit too casual for work and can give the impression you’d rather be somewhere else.

 Don’t fiddle!
 Don’t keep checking your watch, playing with pieces of paper, fussing with your clothes, or playing with your mobile: it's distracting and rude.

-This brief outline of body language may all seem very obvious to you.
+This brief outline of body language may all seem obvious to you.
 Alternatively, what we've described might seem like a list of interactive instructions that will make conversations a bit too "acted".
-But interpreting and using body language is just another professional skill set like decision-making or critical evaluation.
+However interpreting and using body language is just another professional skill set like decision-making or critical evaluation.
 It’s up to you to use it to your own advantage.

 A helpful book if you'd like to learn more is The Definitive Book of Body Language (Allan & Barbara Pease, Orion, 2017).
 A key point that the authors make in this book is not to read any single element of body language in isolation, but to read all elements of communication together as a cluster.
 For example does someone's stance match what they are saying or how they say it?